paulinah095/Arrays/README.md

-# Arrays
+# scalar, vector multiplication
-This is a simple code manipulating arrays
+This is a simple code showing how to multiply a vector with a scalar figure